PJULegio/Java_Personal/README.md

-# JAVA Basics PJATK
+# JAVA Personal projects
 Welcome to our repository.
-We are students of PJATK and this is all the knowledge we have accumulated during our work at the university.
+We are students of PJATK and these are our personal projects.

-##### You can find here:
- - Simple tasks that we solve during labs.
- - Our homework.
- - Additional tasks we solved (codewars & leetcode).
- - Additional projects.
- - And anything else that interests us.

 ##### Contact Us